mclevey/mclevey.github.io/records/cv.md

 article-manuscripts:
 - year: In Progress
+  authors: 'John McLevey'
+  title: "What makes you say that?
+Reconstruction and recovery in semantic/belief network analysis"
+  status: "In Progress"
+- year: Under Review
-  authors: 'Owen Gallupe, Noam Gidron, John McLevey, and Annika Hillebrandt'
+  authors: Owen Gallupe, Noam Gidron, and John McLevey
   title: "Unpacking the crime-generating effect of exclusionary political rhetoric"
-  journal: "Criminology"
-  status: "In Progress"
+  status: Under Review
 - year: In Progress
   authors: 'John McLevey, Tyler Crick, Darrin Durant, and Karmvir Padda'
   title: "How Political Beliefs Form and Evolve in Interaction Networks: A Generative Stance Model"
-  status: "In Progress"
-- year: In Progress
-  authors: 'John McLevey'
-  title: "A Generative Method for Constructing and Analyzing Belief Networks from Survey and Text Data"
   status: "In Progress"

 book-manuscripts: